WDI-SEA/notes/00-config-deployment/deploy-rails/readme.md

 This gem takes care of producing descriptive logs and serving your assets.
 Based on the recommended read: [The Twelve-Factor App](http://12factor.net/).
 Note that this class has covered many of these principles.

-If your app is **running sqlite** you need to add the `pg` gem and move your sqlite gem into the development group.

 ####Bundle

-Once this is done you have to run `bundle` which will automatically update the `Gemfile.lock` which must be done before you push to Heroku.
+Once this is done you have to run `bundle` which will automatically update the `Gemfile.lock`, which must be done before you push to Heroku.
+Be sure to commit your changes before pushing.

 ##Pushing to Heroku

-To deploy to Heroku we need to download the [Heroku toolbelt](https://toolbelt.heroku.com/), which is a commandline tool used to interact with your heroku instance.
+If you haven't already, download the [Heroku toolbelt](https://toolbelt.heroku.com/), which is a commandline tool used to interact with your heroku instance.

 ####Create a heroku app